Ben Avery Shooting Facility Classes

 Desert Rose Women’s Shotgun Program

 Come out and join us at Ben Avery Shooting Facility for a great new introductory shotgun program.
-3 sessions for $10.
+Cost is $5 per session.
 Learn the wonderful world of shotgun shooting sports as well as handling shotguns on the range and field safety.
 Learn the basics in your first 2 visits then pick your game on the 3rd.
 Trap, Skeet, or Sporting Clays.

 The Desert Roses (beginners) meet the first and third Thursday of each month at 6pm and ending when we are finished shooting.
 This is a seasonal program; we don’t have classes during summer months.